-Before a final divorce decree is decided by the court, you will need to create a Marital Dissolution Agreement.
+In an uncontested divorce, before a final decree is approved and entered by the court, you will need to reach an agreement called a Marital Dissolution Agreement.
 This will divide all the assets and debts that accrued during the marriage, such as property, loans, and credit card debt.
 If spousal support is agreed upon, this agreement will also explain the terms and type of alimony.

-If children are involved, you will also need to create a Permanent Parenting Plan.
+If children are involved, you will also need to agree on a Permanent Parenting Plan.
 This will lay out a plan on child-related decisions such as a parenting schedule, visitation and custody, and support.

 If you and your ex cannot settle on these matters, then you will have to go to trial where these matters will be determined by a judge.